ahmadalasaad/data-structures-and-algorithms-java/linkedList/README.md

 # Singly Linked List
 <!-- Short summary or background information -->

 The LinkedList class is a collection which can contain many objects of the same type and has many methods so you can add items, change items, remove items and clear the list

+user have a Linked List and we want to create methods to : add item at the end of the list
+// input:  integer
+//output LinkedList
+give 2 value first one it's the value I want to add the value before it and the second one it's the value
+ //input: two integer value
+   //output LinkedList
+give 2 value first one it's the value I want to add the value after it and the second one it's the value
+ //input: two integer value
+ //output LinkedList

 ## Challenge
 <!-- Description of the challenge -->
 Make a Node class and linked list class that includes 3 methodes ansert, includes and toString